tomascordero/safety-exit/readme.txt

 2. Back end configuration of the button

 == Changelog ==
+1.6.1:
+	- Tweak: Switched from injecting the button in the footer to injecting it to the wp_body_open.
+This fixes a bug with certain page builders that use a post / page to create the footer.
 1.6.0:
 	- Improved: Stopped font awesome from loading on frontend if icon is turned off 1.5.0: